Andriamanitra/mlsp/README.md

 ## Installation

-Clone the repository to your micro plugins directory:
+Simply clone the repository to your micro plugins directory:

 ```
 git clone https://github.com/Andriamanitra/mlsp ~/.config/micro/plug/mlsp
 ```

-The plugin currently provides three commands:
+The plugin currently provides four commands:

 - `lsp "deno lsp"` (the quotes are required when the command takes arguments) starts a language server by executing command `deno lsp`.
 Without arguments